Bear Springs Rd 266

 Trail Overview

-When looking at the map, you can see that this road leads to private land however at the start of the trail there is a sign that reads that it goes on for around 16 miles.
-As far as I know, you can't cross onto Pueblo of Jemez land.
-This road starts off as an easy gravel road and then transitions into areas where there is snow and washed-out roads.
+When looking at the map, you can see that this road leads to private land, however, at the start of the trail, there is a sign that reads that it goes on for around 16 miles.
+This road starts as an easy gravel road and then transitions into areas where there is snow and washed-out roads.
 There are dispersed campsites with million-dollar views of the sunsets.
-This road in particular had some absolutely stunning campsites with fire rings with a southern view of the Santa Fe National Forest.
+This road in particular has some absolutely stunning campsites with fire rings with a southern view of the Santa Fe National Forest.
 Hiking is predominately the attraction to this area as well as hunting and fishing.
-There are several spur trails for off-roading, hiking, mountain biking and horseback riding.
+There are several spur trails for off-roading, hiking, mountain biking, and horseback riding.
 Pine trees line this forest along with ferns and white oak trees.
-There are lots of deer and even some elk which were right off the road.
+There are lots of deer and even some elk which can be right off the road.
 There are creeks and snow runoff that provide wildlife with plentiful drinking water.
-This area is perfect for bear country so be aware of your surroundings.
-If you come in the spring there will still be snow in many areas and even on the roadway.
-There are local residents who plow these roads during the winter so part of some of the road may be clear.
+This area is perfect for bear country, so be aware of your surroundings.
+If you come in the spring, there will still be snow in many areas and even on the roadway.
+Some local residents plow these roads during the winter, so part of some of the road may be clear.
 Cell phone service is attainable out here.
 Camping locations are dispersed only with no running water or restrooms.

 Difficulty

 Steep drop-offs, steep grades, snow, and washed-out roads make it difficult for a car to maneuver this road.
 Bear Springs is currently blocked by a very large tree near the end of the trail.
-Not passable past the tree.
+It's not passable past the tree.